-\end{small} where \textit{warmup} indicates the warmup steps, which is set to 2500, \textit{step} is the number of updating steps, and $lr$ is the learning rate.
-In addition, there is another separate Adam optimizer for our reinforcement learning-based parameterized selector, in which the learning rate is fixed to $1 \times 10^{-4}$.
-The optimization of the selector and transformer is performed alternately, with one model trained while the other model is fixed. \\ {\bf The Details of Selector} In our setting, the selector consists of an actor component and a critic component with PPO optimization, both of which are a simple three-layer feed-forward network, except for the final layers.
+\paragraph{The Details of Selector} Our token embedding selection process based on PPO is shown in Algorithm~\ref{alg:ppo}.
+In our setting, the selector consists of an actor component and a critic component with PPO optimization, both of which are the feed-forward network, except for the final layers.
 In order to enable the selector to choose more diverse token representations instead of becoming homogeneous during the chunk-wise selection process, the state space consists of the current token representation and the selector's hidden state that is affected by previous actions.
 At the beginning of the selection procedure, the initial selector hidden state is the average of the start hidden state of all chunk representations.
 At each time step, we input the current selector hidden state and a chunk of token representations.
-And then the actor of the selector outputs a probability distribution over action space, and the critic of the selector outputs a single estimated scalar value for each token based on the hidden state selector and the corresponding token representation.
+Then the actor of the selector outputs a probability distribution over action space, and the critic of the selector outputs a single estimated scalar value for each token based on the hidden state selector and the corresponding token representation.
 For the state transition after executing current actions, we update the hidden state of the selector using the selected token representation from the current chunk.
-Note that in order to avoid the extreme case where the selector skips all tokens, in each chunk decision, if all actions are ``\textit{skipping}'', they are all switched to ``\textit{selecting}'', and the corresponding action probability and value are obtained.
-Additionally, to increase the training stability, the advantage in the PPO algorithm is approximated using the Generalized Advantage Estimation (GAE) \cite{DBLP:journals/corr/SchulmanMLJA15}.
+Note that in order to avoid the extreme case where the selector skips all tokens, in each chunk decision, if all actions are ``\textit{skipping}'', they are all switched to ``\textit{selecting}'', and the corresponding action probability and value are re-obtained.
+Additionally, to increase the training stability, the advantage in the PPO algorithm is approximated using the Generalized Advantage Estimation (GAE) \citep{DBLP:journals/corr/SchulmanMLJA15}.